open-power-ref-design/cluster-genesis/docs/Intro-Setup.rst

 source tools such as Cobbler, Ansible and Python.
 Because it relies solely on industry standard protocols such as IPMI and PXE boot, hybrid clusters of OpenPOWER and x86 nodes can readily be supported.
 Currently Cluster POWER-Up supports Ethernet networking.
 Cluster POWER-Up can configure simple flat networks for typical HPC environments or more advanced networks with VLANS and bridges for OpenStack environments.
-Complex Heterogenious clusters can be easily deployed using POWER-Up's interface and node templates.
+Complex heterogenous clusters can be easily deployed using POWER-Up's interface and node templates.
 Cluster POWER-Up configures the switches in the cluster with support for multiple switch vendors.